 - They are entitled to a visa (if necessary);

-– They can pay for visa (if necessary) travel and other au pair expenses;
+- They can pay for visa (if necessary), their travel expenses and other au pair expenses;

 - They have a clear criminal record.

 Which au pairs can get a visa and work in the UK?